nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 ### Using open-source
 If you use anything that is open-source, you must declare it and make the original licenses easily accessible.
 If you are using, for example, node modules in your project, then these licenses are available in the source code of the project when someone downloads the project files and "installs" the dependencies.
 You can usually find it as a file named `LICENSE` in the root folder or in the "license" field in the `package.json`

+Generally this is enough, however if you make any changes to the original library, you may be required to notify and / or submit these changes back to the community.
+This depends on the license type, but we will cover licensing specifics in the final section.

+> **Stack Overflow**: A common pitfall is to merely copy and paste things that you find on stackoverflow.com - but this is dangerous, because even though it is implied that the user is sharing this information, you do not know with 100% certainty that it is appropriate (or permitted) to use the code example 1 to 1.
+The common practice of citing the resource is better than nothing, but you should really consider rewriting the example to fit your code style, the needs of your project AND reference the source as "inspiration".

 In the case of images, you should do one or more of the following:

 1. Name the file accordingly
-2. Put it in a watermark in the file
+2. Put license information in a watermark in the file
 3. Inject the information into the metadata of the file
-4. Cite the image sources / licenses directly after the image
+4. Cite the image sources / licenses directly after the image if possible
 5. Put this same information in a footnote / endnote / linked document
 6. Place license information or licenses and release form-cover-sheets in the repository in the same folder as the image or some other delegated location

-Generally this is enough, however if you make any changes to the original library, you may be required to notify and/or submit these changes back to the community.
-This depends on the license type, and we will cover this in the next section.

-> **Stack Overflow**: A common pitfall is to merely copy and paste things that you find on stackoverflow.com - but this is dangerous, because even though it is implied that the user is sharing this information, you do not know with 100% certainty that it is appropriate (or permitted) to use the code example 1 to 1.
-The common practice of citing the resource is better than nothing, but you should really consider rewriting the example to fit your code style, the needs of your project AND reference the source as "inspiration".

-### Your Identity and Rights
+## Your Identity and Rights
 - You will learn about "Non-Disclosure Agreements" (NDA)